 Use of rotating brackets

-Insta360 GO Ultra The swivel bracket of the Osmo Nano has a dual fixation design of adhesive and suction cups, while the Osmo Nano is equipped with suction cups only.
+The Insta360 GO Ultra 's rotating stand uses a dual-fixation design of adhesive and suction cups, while the Osmo Nano is only equipped with a suction cup.

 Camera Protection